tonym128/tonym128.github.io/_posts/2021-08-25-the-time-i-uploaded-3000-videos-to-youtube.md

 ![](/images/2021/08/logging-opt.jpg)

-That leads into monitoring itself, where I felt I had some failings initially, it's something I thought I could wing my way through, but as always I was wrong, every bug ends up being 10 times harder to debug without logging, I'll excuse myself slightly since it's a personal project, but a small slap on the wrist to remember next time.
+That leads into monitoring itself, where I felt I had some failings initially, its something I thought I could wing my way through, but as always I was wrong, every bug ends up being 10 times harder to debug without logging, I'll excuse myself slightly since its a personal project, but a small slap on the wrist to remember next time.

 ![](/images/2021/08/docker-opt.jpg)

 Dockerise upfront, I love local development, but keeping parity with a remote build is a great idea.
-Not losing track of dependencies and settings, it's a bit hard to do when you're in flux with development and proof of concepts, but remember to go back once you've got it working and make sure you get it working again.
+Not losing track of dependencies and settings, its a bit hard to do when you're in flux with development and proof of concepts, but remember to go back once you've got it working and make sure you get it working again.

 <a name="right">